30+ Life-Changing Books I Recommend – Updated 19 October 2023

-If you're reading this, then you've literally found a treasure map that will lead you to a richer and more fulfilling life.
+If you're reading this, then you've literally found a treasure map that will lead you to a wealthier and more fulfilling life.

 I've accepted the request partly because it is a great opportunity for me to remind you of a few things: